wildtechgarden/wild-theme-shell-mod-hugo/SCRATCHPAD-WISHLIST.md

 ## General

 * Preferably vanilla CSS
-* Preferably vanilla JS
+* Preferably vanilla JS and then only if required
 * Incorporate techniques from [CSS Nouveau](https://www.spicyweb.dev/building-courseware-i-understand/)

 Wish to avoid SASS/PostCSS if possible.
 Wish to avoid NPM/js.Build if possible.

+In general any partial should be overridable in a theme using this shell, and smaller customizations should also be supported (e.g. colour scheme only, without needing to replace all CSS).

 ## General UI

 * Light, dark, and system selection colour modes
-* Configuration of mode to light or dark
-* Cookie consent dialogue when configuration is done
-	* If not accepted, no configuration is stored (warn user of this)
-* Easily configurable/customizable colour schemes
+* Easily customizable colour schemes

+## Multilingual

+* Make sure theme can easily support additional languages

 ## Technical SEO

 * Only one H1 per page
 * Head title 50 ≤ characters ≤ 70
 * Description 110 ≤ characters ≤ 160
-* OpenGraph schema with social media card (image)
-	* Where no cover image, use a generated card
-* JSON-LD 'Schema' and 'Breadcrumbs'
-* perfect PageSpeed scores
+* perfect (or close) PageSpeed scores
 * Valid HTML5 / CSS3 (updated as browsers gain support for features)
 * Canonical or not appropriately
 * Index / follow or not appropriately